Supracompetitive Pricing Under AI Monoculture: Literature Review

-The extent and robustness of algorithmic collusion remain debated. \citet{abada2023artificial} extend the framework to dynamic settings with imperfect monitoring, proposing that collusion may stem from imperfect exploration rather than sophisticated punishment. \citet{meylahn2022learning} prove that collusion can emerge through gradient-based algorithms, providing the first theoretical convergence guarantees for tacit algorithmic collusion. \citet{aouad2021algorithmic} show that standard epsilon-greedy bandit algorithms enable tacit collusion in assortment games with sublinear regret. \citet{loots2023data} construct an explicit ``Collude-or-Compete'' pricing algorithm that converges to collusive prices under self-play by applying axiomatic bargaining theory.
-Their analysis demonstrates that algorithmic collusion can emerge when firms deploy identical algorithms that infer private demand information from observable price paths. \citet{brown2023competition} show theoretically that simple pricing algorithms can increase price levels in Markov perfect equilibrium.
+Theoretically, \citet{brown2023competition} demonstrate that simple pricing algorithms can increase equilibrium prices, while \citet{abada2023artificial} show that collusion may arise from imperfect exploration in dynamic settings. \citet{meylahn2022learning} prove that collusion can emerge through gradient-based algorithms, providing the first theoretical convergence guarantees for tacit algorithmic collusion. \citet{loots2023data} construct an explicit pricing algorithm that converges to collusive prices under self-play by applying axiomatic bargaining theory, demonstrating that algorithmic collusion can emerge when firms deploy identical algorithms that infer private demand information from observable price paths.